AUCOHL/Lighter/dependencies.md

+# For MacOs

+## Install python3.6+
+- get homebrew

+        /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

+- install python using homebrew

+        export PATH="/usr/local/opt/python/libexec/bin:$PATH"
+        brew install python3
+## Install gcc

+        brew install gcc

+## Install Yosys

+You can find the installation steps in [Yosys installation](https://github.com/kanndil/Lighter/blob/main/dependencies.md#installing-yosys) section.

+## Optional to run validation
+- Install Iverilog

+        brew install icarus-verilog

+## Optional to run report power
+- Install Pandas

+        pip3 install pandas

+- Install OpenSta

+You can find the installation steps in [OpenSta installation](https://github.com/kanndil/Lighter/blob/main/dependencies.md#installing-opensta) section.

+<br/><br/>

+# For Linux

+## Install Conda for package installation

+    bash Miniconda3-latest-Linux-x86_64.sh

+## Use  Conda to install all dependencies

+    conda install -y -c litex-hub -c conda-forge python yosys gxx

+## Optional to run validation
+- Install Iverilog

+        conda install -y -c litex-hub -c conda-forge iverilog

+## Optional to run report power
+- Install Pandas

+        pip3 install pandas

+- Install OpenSta

+        conda install -y -c litex-hub -c conda-forge openroad

+    or

+    You can find the installation steps in [OpenSta installation](https://github.com/kanndil/Lighter/blob/main/dependencies.md#installing-opensta) section.

+<br/><br/>

+# For Windows-10

+## Install python3.6+
+Install using the executable installer [here](https://www.python.org/downloads/windows/)

+## Install gcc

+Install using the executable installer [here](https://sourceforge.net/projects/mingw/files/Installer/mingw-get-setup.exe/download)

+## Install Yosys

+You can find the installation steps in [Yosys installation](https://github.com/kanndil/Lighter/blob/main/dependencies.md#installing-yosys) section.

+## Optional to run validation
+- Install Iverilog
+    Install using the executable installer [here](https://bleyer.org/icarus/)

+## Optional to run report power
+- Install Pandas

+        pip3 install pandas

+- Install OpenSta

+You can find the installation steps in [OpenSta installation](https://github.com/kanndil/Lighter/blob/main/dependencies.md#installing-opensta) section.

+<br/><br/>

 # Installing yosys

+    yosys -- Yosys Open SYnthesis Suite

+    Copyright (C) 2012 - 2020  Claire Xenia Wolf <claire@yosyshq.com>

+    Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.

+    THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS.
+IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

 You need a C++ compiler with C++11 support (up-to-date CLANG or GCC is recommended) and some standard tools such as GNU Flex, GNU Bison, and GNU Make.
 TCL, readline and libffi are optional (see ENABLE_* settings in Makefile).
 Xdot (graphviz) is used by the show command in yosys to display schematics.